-Many of our managers have traveled to America internationally to obtain their degrees and continue their athletic careers.
-Our Track & Field manager Adela Hofmannova is a former track and field student-athlete and she is from the Czech Republic.
-She started out her journey to the United States thinking she would just be there for one semester; she ended up staying for seven years and running communications for an American company!!
+Many of our specialist and managers have traveled to America internationally to obtain their degrees and continue their athletic careers.
+Adela Hofmannova is a former stellar track and field student-athlete from the Czech Republic.
+She started out her journey to the United States thinking she would just be there for one semester; she ended up staying for seven years and later on got to run communications for an American company!!

 Adela is an example of how pursuing an education in something you are passionate about can lead to an extremely fulfilling career.
 She studied at Oklahoma State University and earned a degree in Public Health.
 She then moved on to complete her NCAA eligibility and get her Masters degree at Utah State.
 After six years, she had two degrees, a number of athletic accolades, countless friends and memories and experiences to last a lifetime.
 Not to mention the fact that being fluent in English makes you a very attractive candidate in the job market.
 Read more about her journey below!

 When and how did you get started competing?

 I started competing in track and field when I was about 15, before I played basketball.

 What were the biggest accomplishments during your career?